Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Main Results. Identifiability of the Cost Matrix

 A subset $F \subseteq \Pi(\mu, \nu)$ is called a face if there exists a cost matrix $c$ such that $F = \OPT_c(\mu, \nu)$.
 An element $\pi \in \Pi(\mu, \nu)$ is called an extreme point (or vertex) if $\{ \pi \}$ is a face or equivalently, if $\pi$ is not a convex combination of two different points in $\Pi(\mu, \nu)$.
 Denote the set of extreme points of $\Pi(\mu, \nu)$ with $\EP(\mu, \nu)$.
 As a shortcut, we may write for $\pi \in \Pi(\mu, \nu)$ that $\Pi(\pi) \defeq \Pi(\mu, \nu)$ and $\EP(\pi) \defeq \EP(\mu, \nu)$ as well as $\OPT_c(\pi) = \OPT_c(\mu, \nu)$.
 It follows that every face $F$ of $\Pi(\mu, \nu)$, including $\Pi(\mu, \nu)$ itself, is the convex hull of a unique set of extreme points, i.e., there exist $u^{(1)}, \ldots, u^{(L_F)} \in \EP(\mu, \nu)$ such that

 Here, $(L_F-1)$ is the dimension of the face $F$.
+See \autoref{fig:polytope} for examples of polytopes and faces.
 In particular, when observing the OT plans \ref{enum:ot_plan} we can find the faces with minimal dimension that contain them.
-These faces must then be contained in the set of optimizers.
+These faces must then be contained in the set of optimizers, see \autoref{fig:Figure:polytope-intro}.
 We summarize this observation for later use in the following:

 \begin{property}{RI} Suppose that we observe $K$ pairs of marginals and the corresponding OT plans \ref{enum:ot_plan}.
 Then, for each $k \in \idn{K}$, there exist $L_k \in \N$ and $u^{(1, k)}, \ldots, u^{(L_k,k)} \in \EP(\mu^{(k)}, \nu^{(k)})$ such that